omer-kose/VK-Engine/README.md

 - Abstraction for Materials and Passes

 ## TODO List
-I develop the engine continuously.
+Besides developing a fully-fledged graphics engine (or framework), I also use this project to improve my large software architecture skills.
+So, the code is subject to big changes or rewrites.

+- The engine is not really designed around OOP but I might totally get rid of it as I prefer (and actually learn more about) group based thinking rather than element based thinking.
-- Compile times are disgustingly long whenever a header file is modified.
-Implement Interface/Implementation split or PIMPL for the Engine class.
+- As I have seen in the thesis implementation, compile times tend to get disgustingly long whenever a header file is modified.
+Fix it.
-- Setup precompiled headers for the external libraries to boost compilation times again.
+- Setup precompiled headers for the external libraries to boost compilation times further.
 - Realized that static pass class idea is simple but too restrictive for multiple reasons.
 Refactor it into something more dynamic and flexible.
 - Convert the engine into an importable backend library independent of the application which will use it.
 - Design and implement the renderer frontend that will use the backend.
 - Move to SLANG from GLSL.
 - Add a proper shader compilation system.
 - Propose a proper material system.
+- Add Deferred Rendering Support (Adding G and Light Passes more accurately).
 - Add actual PBR shading.
 Currently, I have a placeholder.
-- Add Deferred Rendering Support (Adding G and Light Passes more accurately).
 - Add OBJ file loading.
 - Implement Render or Frame Graphs.
 - and many more (implementing Graphics techniques using the engine as the framework).